nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Also today I worked through some interview preparation tasks including refining responses to behavioral questions, considering what I want in a 'dream job' team and organization, and thinking up important questions I want answered as part of the interviewing process.
 These activities are helping me gain confidence in my ability to have a relaxed, productive conversation where I can put myself in a good light, and also determine if the prospective employer is one I want to work for.

+ExpressJS has been displaying a warning whenever I launch the server.
+The message is "using form_post for response_mode may cause issues for you logging in over http...".
+In a development server, without a self-signed certificate, http is the way to go.
+Production servers would (of course) use a signed cert and leverage https.
+Since the example server I'm working on leverages Auth0, they have steps for running [https in development](https://auth0.com/docs/libraries/secure-local-development), which should resolve the warning by implementing a reverse proxy (they recommend caddy).
+When running expressjs behind a proxy, 'trust proxy' must be configured, otherwise expressjs will register the incorrect 'client ip'.
+See [Express Behind Proxies](https://expressjs.com/en/guide/behind-proxies.html) documentation for details.

 ## Monday 14-Nov-2022

 Much of my day was spent working on volunteer work items, to clear the way for trainings, meetings, and exercises in 2023.